-The SO must inspect a module before installation to verify that it has not been tampered with during shipment.
+The Crypto Officer must inspect the module before installation to verify that it has not been tampered with during shipment.
 The packaging and external enclosure must be inspected for visible signs of damage or tampering.
-If a module displays signs of damage or tampering, the SO must contact Fortinet or their reseller to obtain a replacement module.
+If the module displays signs of damage or tampering, the Crypto Officer must contact Fortinet or their reseller to obtain a replacement module.